Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 Creating a class was not a difficult part since I practiced it several times already.
 However, I faced an issue when I tried to pass boolean from one class to another.
 For example, initially, I declared the boolean at

 Therefore, I declared the booleans on the main project file as a public boolean.
-This way, the boolean were applicable throughout all five classes.
+This way, the booleans were applicable throughout all five classes.

 ### Processing - Arduino Communication